 Each share of Series A Junior Participating Preferred Stock will be entitled to a quarterly dividend payment in preference to the common stock equal to the greater of \$1.00 and 100 times the dividend declared per share of common stock.
 In the event of our liquidation, dissolution or winding up, the holders of the Series A Junior Participating Preferred Stock would be entitled to a liquidation payment in preference to the common stock of the greater of \$100 per share, plus accrued and unpaid dividends and distributions, provided that the holders of the Series A Junior Participating Preferred Stock shall be entitled to receive an aggregate amount per share equal to100 times the payment made per share of common stock.
 Each share of Series A Junior Participating Preferred Stock will have 100 votes on all matters submitted to a vote of the stockholders, voting together with the common stock.
 Finally, in the event of any merger, consolidation, combination or other transaction in which the shares of common stock are exchanged into other stock or securities, cash or any other property, each share of Series A Junior Participating Preferred Stock will be entitled to receive 100 times the aggregate amount of stock, securities, cash or other property into which a share of common stock is exchanged.
-Because of the nature of the Series A Junior Participating Preferred Stock dividend and liquidation rights, the value of 1/100 of a share of Series A Junior Participating Preferred Stock should approximate the value of one share of common stock.
-The Series A Junior Participating Preferred Stock would and liquidation rights, the value of 1/100 of a share of Series A Junior Participating Preferred Stock is not redeemable.
+Because of the nature of the Series A Junior Participating Preferred Stock dividend and liquidation rights, the value of 1/100 of a share of Series A Junior Participating Preferred Stock is not redeemable.
 The Series A Junior Participating Preferred Stock would rank junior to any other series of preferred stock.